stungeye/Applied-Math-For-Games-1/docs/04-introduction-to-processing/06-further-reading.md

 # Further Reading
 {: .no_toc }

-We've only just scratched the surface of what is possible using openFrameworks.
-This section includes two sample projects, information about oF addons, and links to all sorts of example code.
+We've only just scratched the surface of what is possible using p5.js.
+This section includes information about 3rd party p5.js libraries and links to all sorts of example code.

 ## Table of Contents
 {: .no_toc }